check-spelling/plotly.py/doc/what_about_dash.md

 <!-- #region -->
 ### What About Dash?

-[Dash](https://dash.plot.ly/) is an open-source framework for building analytical applications, with no Javascript required, and it is tightly integrated with the Plotly graphing library.
+[Dash](https://dash.plot.ly/) is an open-source framework for building analytical applications, with no JavaScript required, and it is tightly integrated with the Plotly graphing library.

 Learn about how to install Dash at https://dash.plot.ly/installation.